mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **Question:** Before you were saying that if we have a [busy] mind, like bank robberies, in doing your zen, that’s short range.
 How about in taking vows then, too; if we vow to save all sentient beings, is [that] in the short range?

-**Katagiri:** No, that’s *big range*. *[Laughter.]* How can you save all sentient beings?
+**Katagiri Roshi:** No, that’s *big range*. *[Laughter.]* How can you save all sentient beings?
 You have to [walk] constantly, you have to be right in the middle of *huge* oceans, because [you should be with] all sentient beings, countless number [of them].
 It’s not short range, it’s not small oceans; it’s *huge* oceans.
 That is a vow to save all sentient beings.

 I always say that vow is just like to swim in the ocean, which is vast.
 There is nothing to hold on to.
 You cannot stop swimming; you have to just keep going.
 Even though you say “tired,” or “hopeless”, or “hope,” whatever you think, your process, your activity must be going, completely beyond your ideas.
 That is a vow.
 It’s a huge range.